Jenna424/cat-tree-in-fullstack-bloom/README.md

 ### **_Future Updates_**

+- [ ] Render a details page for each cat
 - [ ] Filter cats by characteristics
-- [ ] Enable the transfer of cats between shelters

 ---